tmoesl/rag-pipeline/docker/README.md

 - `content`: The actual text content of the chunk
 - `chunk_index`: Sequential ordering within parent document
 - `metadata`: JSONB field for chunk-specific attributes
-- `embedding`: 1536-dimensional vector for OpenAI embeddings
+- `embedding`: High-dimensional vector for OpenAI embeddings (dimensions rely on embedding model)
 - `fts`: Full-text search vector for text search
-- Timestamps for tracking creation and updates
+- `created_at`, `updated_at`: Timestamps for tracking creation and updates

 ## Search Capabilities